Bruxism (Teeth Grinding): Causes, Symptoms, and Treatment

 More commonly, bruxism takes place while sleeping.
 Because sleeping bruxers are unaware that repetitive grinding or clenching is taking place, sleep bruxism may lead to serious dental complications over time.

-Bruxing can cause fractured and chipped teeth, worn tooth surfaces, and lost enamel.
-Major damage might require a crown or an extraction.
-Bruxing pressure can crack veneers, fillings, and crowns and is linked to dental implant failure.
-Persistent bruxing can injure the temporomandibular joint, the complex joint that allows us to move our jaws in all directions.
+Bruxism can cause fractured and chipped teeth, worn tooth surfaces, and loss of enamel.
+Major damage might require a dental crown treatment or even a tooth extraction procedure.
+Bruxing pressure can crack veneers, fillings, and crowns, and is also linked to complications in dental implant treatments.

-• Stress and anxiety
+• Stress and anxiety (learn more about stress and oral habits<)

 • Personality type